JuliaExtremes/IDFDataCanada.jl/README.md

 Three netCDF files (8300301.nc, 8300596.nc and 830P001.nc) corresponding to the Prince Edward Island stations will be returned in the present working directory.

 ---
+## Data usage

 ### Reading the NetCDF files with [ClimateTools](https://github.com/Balinus/ClimateTools.jl)

-Methods are currently in development to load weather station netCDF files with `ClimateTools` in `weather_station` branch.
+Methods are currently in development to load weather station netCDF files with `ClimateTools` in the `weather_station` branch.

 #### Installation